bergesinstitute/graf-method/book-1-unit-4.md

 15. Do you have brothers or sisters?
 16. What do you do on Sunday mornings?
 17. What is her favorite movie?
-18. My mother’s sofa is yellow.
+18. My mother's sofa is yellow.

 ## 4. Conjugate.